mpp-doric/Android-Security-Reference/framework/key_attestation.md

+# Gives

+- Passed verified boot
+- has recent security patch
+- key is protected by TEE or StrongBox
+- Key requires user auth in X seconds
+- Firmware hash (compatible P+ devices)

+# Hardware or software backed

+- All 7 implementations are software backed
+- 8 is optional

+# OS version changes

 - **N-7-24**
   - [Key Attestation](https://developer.android.com/training/articles/security-key-attestation.html#certificate_schema)
     - Can prove to 3rd partys that a hardware keystore exists with certain keys by signing a representation using a factory supplied key